Q: What countries do you ship to?

 Q: What payment methods are available for schools/teachers?

 A: This will vary by district however most teachers pay using a PO number that we keep on file.
 Purchase cards are also a very common method.
-We are not responsible for your personal bookkeeping and do not maintain your PO balance for reference.
+We are not responsible for your bookkeeping and do not maintain your PO balance for reference.
 The responsibility of balance tracking rests with the educator and their district accountant.

 Q: Who qualifies for the educator/school discount?